![]() |

 The model changes immediately to show the new result.
 However you will have to redo the data table if you want to add other interest rates or the other cells to be compared.

-The first line represents the number of payments a year.
+The first row represents the number of payments per year.
 You find this value in the B4 cell of the previous model.
 As for the table in a variable, the first column demonstrates the various interest rates.
 The value is in the B2 cell.

-At the intersection of the first line and the first column is where you put the cell address of the result of that you want to see.
-For this exercise, it's about the total of the payments that's normally in the cell B6.
-The structure of a table in two variables allows to look what happens at a cell at the same moment.
+At the intersection of the first row and the first column, you will put the address of the cell that will contain the results.
+For this exercise, it's the total of the payments that will be seen in the cell B6.
+The structure of a table with two variables allows you to look at what happens in a cell at the same moment.

 Select the block of cell from A19 to D25.